 The term ‘entry-level’ doesn’t really scream excitement when it comes to cars.
 They’re economical at best and some would say, well, basic.
 Except the Polo Match is much more.

 Spacious and impressively equipped for the most affordable trim in the range, the Match has all the iconic features of the Polo with a few style and comfort touches to boot.

 On the outside, all the familiar Polo hallmarks are visible.
 It’s a well-made supermini, standing on 15-inch alloy wheels with chromed grille trim and glossy back door pillars.

 Inside you’re greeted by an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto compatibility, aircon, rear parking sensors and DAB radio.
 There are also nice-to-have touches throughout, such as electrically heated and adjustable door mirrors and rear tinted windows.

 Performance-wise, you get the pick of three engine and gearbox configurations, all based on the 1.0-litre, three-cylinder petrol unit.
 The entry-level 79bhp engine only has the option of a five-speed manual gearbox, while the next engine up – the more powerful 94bhp turbocharged variant – has the option of either a five-speed manual or seven-speed DSG transmission.
 Both deliver a good mix of performance and low fuel consumption.

-All Polo models boast a fair amount of space and the Match is no exception.
+All Polo trims boast a fair amount of space and the Match is no exception.
 Adjustable seats can be adapted for any driver and there’s plenty of room in the back too.